The Best Winter Books to Snuggle up with in 2023

 The first in the series of Chief Inspector Gamache.
 I fell in LOVE with the Inspector, the town of Three Pines, and its residents.
 Louise Penny CAN WRITE.

 The mystery was great (and I didn’t solve it) but what got me the most was Penny’s writing style and reflections on the human psyche.
+This first Louise Penny book has the detective searching a piece of art for clues.

 Will you be able to guess who the murderer is before the famed Hercules Poirot?